Dead Stop: Reception

 "Dead Stop" was first broadcast October 9, 2002, on UPN.

 It had a Nielsen ratings share of 3.5/6.
 It had a total average audience of 5.4 million viewers.

 In 2005, The Digital Fix praised this episode answering the question of how a spacecraft could be repaired in space, and also for tying in with the previous episode, "Minefield", when the spacecraft was damaged.
 They commended the episode for what they thought was a decent science fiction concept, a sinister repair station.
-Writing for StarTrek.com Jordan Hoffman said the episode was innovative but criticized the villain: "it's hard not to think about the killer repair station as anything other than a haunted conveyor car wash."
+Writing for StarTrek.com Jordan Hoffman said the episode was innovative, but criticized the villain: "it's hard not to think about the killer repair station as anything other than a haunted conveyor car wash."

-In his 2022 rewatch Keith DeCandido of Tor.com gave it 3 out of 10.
-He "almost liked" the episode but not the ending, he found it both "incredibly convenient" and that the destruction "showed a depraved indifference to sentient life" which he viewed as conflicting with the very premise of Star Trek.
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it three out of ten.
+He "almost liked" the episode, but not the ending; he found it both "incredibly convenient" and that the destruction "showed a depraved indifference to sentient life", which he viewed as conflicting with the very premise of Star Trek.

-In 2017 H&I noted this as an episode of Star Trek featuring scary or eerie content, and said "you don't need a shadowy, dim spaceship to elicit chills.
+H&I noted this as an episode of Star Trek featuring scary or eerie content, and said "you don't need a shadowy, dim spaceship to elicit chills.
 Sometimes, bright, white and antiseptic can be equally unsettling".
-In 2018, TheGamer ranked this one of the top 25 creepiest episodes of all Star Trek series.
+The Gamer ranked this one of the top 25 creepiest episodes of all Star Trek series.

-In 2017, Den of Geek included "Dead Stop" on their list of Star Treks 50 Best Episodes, and wrote: "the automated station manages to be more sinister and alien than any guest star, with its clean and bright interiors."

-In 2020, Den of Geek ranked this episode as the 26th most scary episode of all Star Trek franchise television episodes.
+Den of Geek included "Dead Stop" on their list of Star Treks 50 Best Episodes, and wrote: "the automated station manages to be more sinister and alien than any guest star, with its clean and bright interiors."Den of Geek ranked this episode as the 26th most scary episode of all Star Trek franchise television episodes.